jsga/bundle_notifications/README.rst

 4. Add an option to read the data directly from a database, so that this tool can be run periodically without human supervision

-5. If data grows, parallelize the computation using Dask_, for example.
+5. If data grows, we could parallelize the computation using Dask_.
 If the docker image is in place we could scale this up to many threads quite easily.

 Note
 ^^^^^^

-This tool could be used to analyze what *could* have been the optimal bundle notification schedule.
-It cannot be used to predict *when* is the best time to send a notification.
-It could be used as a basis for further analysis: once we know what was optimal in the past, we can create rules for future decisions.
+This tool could be used to analyze what *could* have been the optimal notification schedule.
+As of version V.01, it cannot be used to predict *when* is the best time to send a notification.

+This tool could be used as a basis for further analysis: once we know what was optimal in the past, we can create rules for future decisions.
 This functionality falls out of the scope of the assignment.

 .. _`Read the docs`: https://bundle-notifications.readthedocs.io